Vmc Demonstration

 Recovery

-1. Promptly and simultaneously reduce power sufficiently on the operating engine and decrease the AOA as necessary to regain airspeed and directional control.
-To maintain directional control as the throttle is reduced, rudder pressure needs to be reduced.
+1. Reduce the operating engine’s power sufficiently promptly and simultaneously and decrease the AOA as necessary to regain airspeed and directional control.
+Rudder pressure needs to be reduced to maintain directional control as the throttle is reduced.

 1. Once above VMC and control is regained, smoothly advance the throttle on the operative engine to full power.
-Simultaneously reapply rudder pressure as needed.
+Apply rudder pressure as needed to maintain the entry heading.

 2. Accelerate to VXSE or VYSE as appropriate.
 Do not use the failed engine (simulated).